 Easy Peanut Butter Blossoms

 Christmas cookie baking doesn’t stop at peanut butter blossoms.
-Whip up anything and everything chocolate-y, mint-y, ginger-y, and oh-so-sugar-y!
+Be sure to whip up other classic cookies!
+Anything and everything chocolate-y, mint-y, ginger-y, and oh-so-sugar-y!

 Easy Peanut Butter Cup Cookies